JiatongSun/CIS-519-Applied-Machine-Learning/README.md

 This repository is for saving homework of CIS 519.

-HW0: Basic math and program knowledge
+HW0: Basic Math and Program Knowledge

 HW1: Decision Tree